aarong/feedme-client/README.md

   The client disconnected from the server before it received a response.
 The disconnect may have resulted from a call to `client.disconnect()` or due to a transport problem.
-The action promise will always be rejected before the client disconnect event is emitted.
+The action promise will always be settled before any feed close events are emitted, after which the client disconnect event will be emitted.

 - `err.message === "REJECTED: ..."`